Answers to the Frequently Asked Questions

 How can I become a Health and Education presenter?

-Health and Education presentations are held on Mondays from 10-11:30 a.m. at the Lakeview Senior Center and Thursdays from 10-11:30 a.m. at the Trabuco Center.
+Health and Education presentations are held on Mondays from 10 to 11:30 a.m. at the Lakeview Senior Center and Thursdays from 10-11:30 a.m. at the Trabuco Center.
 Our average attendance is 25 participants.
 If you are interested in being a presenter, please complete the Health and Education Program Proposal.
 Be sure to complete both sides of the proposal and be as detailed as possible, this will help in the review process.
 Completed proposals can be emailed to email@example.com.

 How can I become an instructor?